procmadatelzobak/chatagent/README.md

 # open http://localhost:8080
 ```

+## Web UI

+A minimal control panel is served at `http://localhost:8080/`.
+It allows selecting a scenario, playing or pausing the simulation,
+stepping through 1/10/100 ticks, and viewing the current tick and
+snapshot of the selected agent or world.
+The page uses vanilla
+HTML/JS and is delivered directly by FastAPI.

 ## Notes

 - This is a minimal skeleton: outer worker enqueues a dummy init task; inner worker initializes a git repo and README.